zachvalenta/jvns.ca/content/post/2016-12-03-how-much-memory-is-my-process-using-.markdown

 ---
-title: "Why can't I just see how much memory my process is using?"
+title: "How much memory is my process using?"
 date: 2016-12-03T11:33:50Z
 url: /blog/2016/12/03/how-much-memory-is-my-process-using-/
 categories: []